 Myth 5: Your partner will be able to feel the IUD poking him.

-Another myth is that male partners will be bothered by your IUD during sex.
-The IUD is placed inside the uterus, at the very top (called the fundus).
+The IUD is placed inside the uterus, at the very top (called the fundus), so it should be out of the way where no partner should ever run into it!
 Plastic strings are attached to the end, which run through the cervix and outside into the vagina.
-They should be left long enough to be tucked up behind the cervix, where they should be pretty much out of the way.
-The average vagina is about 6 inches long, and the cervix is at the very top.
-The strings are soft enough that they shouldn’t bother you or your partner, and the IUD itself is safely in the uterus, where no partner is ever going to run into it!
+The strings should be left long enough to be tucked up behind the cervix.
+The average vagina is about 6 inches long, and the cervix is at the very top of the vagina.
+The strings are soft enough that they shouldn’t bother you or your partner, though some people say they can feel them during sex.

 The IUD is the Mercedes-Benz of modern contraception—its safety, efficacy, and other benefits are amazing.
 If you’re looking for a highly effective, no muss, no fuss contraceptive, look no further.
 And if you know someone who still thinks IUDs are old clunkers, send them this article!